Admission: MBA Programs

 - under major sought, enter Business Administration; under degree sought, enter MBA

 - NOTE: If you are applying to the Great Valley MBA program at the Penn State Berks Campus, enter "Berks" in the Notes section

 - Upload to the online application:

-- Enter GMAT or GRE score (GMAT code: CTG-GV-42; GRE code: 2660).
+- Official GMAT or GRE scores reported to The Pennsylvania State University (GMAT code: CTG-CV-42; GRE code: 2660).
 Applicants holding a doctoral degree (Ph.D., M.D., J.D.) are not required to submit standardized test scores. more information

 - Non-refundable application fee, payable by credit card online or by check or money order payable to The Pennsylvania State University. more information

 - Two official transcripts from each college or university you have attended.
 Penn State students do not need to submit transcripts. more information.
 Transcripts should be sent directly from each college or university you have attended to the Penn State Great Valley Admissions Office, Attention: JoAnn Kelly, 30 E. Swedesford Rd, Malvern, PA 19355.
 Your admission will be reviewed after your application portfolio is complete.